PokerKit: A Comprehensive Python Library for Fine-Grained Multi-Variant Poker Game Simulations: Conclusion

 \section{Conclusion}

 This paper presents PokerKit, a versatile and efficient Python library for poker game simulation and hand evaluation.
-By providing support for most major poker variants, PokerKit ensures a comprehensive and accurate implementation of poker game logic and hand evaluation mechanisms.
+By providing support for various major poker variants, PokerKit ensures a comprehensive and accurate implementation of poker game logic and hand evaluation mechanisms.

 A key strength of PokerKit is its intuitive design, which allows for both manual and automatic control over game states, facilitating its application in diverse contexts.
-The library’s built-in testing capabilities ensure the robustness of its implementation, while its use in real-world projects provides a testimony of its robustness.
+The library’s built-in unit tests and doctests ensure the robustness of its implementation, while its use in real-world projects provides a testimony of its reliability.

 Despite PokerKit's extensive functionality, there are still exciting prospects for future work in the world of computer poker.
 Notably, the absence of a standardized interface for Poker AI, similar to the Universal Chess Interface, presents an opportunity for development.
 While the PIOSolver team has created a Universal Poker Interface, it does not adequately represent the broad scope of poker or poker AI due to its specialized commands and parameters for its Nash equilibrium solving algorithm and its two-player limitation \cite{upi}.
 A standardized interface catering to a variety of AI methodologies could substantially enhance the efficiency and interoperability of poker AI development.